Banner2.png

 Processor(s)

-Example: Call center.
-Company X outsources its client support to Company Y who provides a call center in order to help Company X’s clients with their questions.
+For example: Company X outsources its client support to Company Y who provides a call center in order to help Company X’s clients with their questions.
 The client support service means that Company Y has to have access to Company X client data bases.
-Company Y can only access data in order to provide the support that Company X has procured and they cannot process data for any other purposes than the ones stated by Company X. Company Y is to be seen as a personal data processor and a processor agreement must be concluded between Company X and Y.[4]
+Company Y can only access data in order to provide the support that Company X has procured and they cannot process data for any other purposes than the ones stated by Company X. Company Y is to be seen as a personal data processor and a processor agreement must be concluded between Company X and Y.

 Providing sufficient guarantees

-The controller can only use processors providing sufficient guarantees to implement appropriate technical and organisational measures in such a manner that processing will meet the requirements of the Regulation and ensure the protection of the rights of the data subject.[5]
+The controller can only use processors providing sufficient guarantees to implement appropriate technical and organisational measures in such a manner that processing will meet the requirements of the Regulation and ensure the protection of the rights of the data subject.[7]
+The language used is almost identical to that in the last sentence of Article 25(1) GDPR.
+The connection seems clear; Article 25 GDPR applies to the controller's own measures, while this provision deals with the processor's measures.

 The obligation to use only processors “providing sufficient guarantees” is a continuous one which does not end with the conclusion of the contract.
-Rather, the controller should verify the processor’s guarantees through audits and inspections at appropriate intervals.[7]
+Rather, the controller should verify the processor’s guarantees through audits and inspections at appropriate intervals.[12]
+However, this provision does not mandate when or how audits should be conducted.[13]

 (2) Engagement of other processors by the processor